William Baffin

 William Baffin (c.
 1584 – 23 January 1622) was an English navigator, explorer and cartographer.
 He is best known for his attempt to find the Northwest Passage from the Atlantic to Pacific oceans, during which Baffin became the first European to discover a bay which was subsequently named in his honour.
-Baffin carried out numerous surveys of the Red Sea and Persian Gulf for the English East India Company.

 Life

-Nothing is known about Baffin's early life (an estimated year of birth, 1584, originated in the Encyclopædia Britannica in the 19th century, but without known documentary support).
+Nothing is known about Baffin's early life.
+An estimated year of birth, 1584, originated in the Encyclopædia Britannica in the 19th century, but without known documentary support.
 It has been conjectured that he was born to a humble station in London and gradually raised himself through his diligence and perseverance.
 In printing his journals, Samuel Purchas wrote of him as a "learned-unlearned Mariner and Mathematician... wanting art of words" who "really employed himself to those industries, whereof here you see so evident fruits."
 (Note: Cited in the Dictionary of Canadian Biography.)

 His earliest mention occurs in 1612, when he was chief pilot on Captain James Hall's 4th expedition to Greenland.
 Hall's three earlier explorations had been underwritten by Christian IV, the king of Denmark-Norway anxious to reestablish contact with the Norse settlements there.
 It was still unknown that they had been overrun by the Inuit centuries before, but after the third failed expedition, Christian abandoned the project.
 Hall then successfully interested four English merchants—Thomas Smythe, James Lancaster, William Cockayne, and Richard Ball—in permitting him to continue his work.
 Baffin and Hall sailed from the Humber aboard Patience on 22 April, (Note: Baffin's journal of this voyage, however, begins on 8 July.) accompanied by Heart's Ease.
-During this voyage, Captain Hall was killed by the Inuit on the west coast of Greenland but Baffin successfully returned to Hull on 11 September under the new captain Andrew Barker.
+During this voyage, Captain Hall was killed by the Inuit on the west coast of Greenland, but Baffin successfully returned to Hull on 11 September under the new captain Andrew Barker.

 Over the next two years, Baffin served in the Muscovy Company-controlled whale-fishery off Spitzbergen.
-During the 1613 season, he served under Captain Benjamin Joseph as pilot of Tiger, the flagship of the 7-vessel whaling fleet; in 1614, he and Joseph served on Thomasine, amid a fleet of 11 ships and 2 pinnaces.
+During the 1613 season, he served under Captain Benjamin Joseph as pilot of Tiger, the flagship of the 7-vessel whaling fleet.
+In 1614, he and Joseph served on Thomasine, amid a fleet of 11 ships and 2 pinnaces.
 Icy conditions precluded exploration to the north, but Baffin examined a "considerable portion" of Spitzbergen's coast, returning to London on 4 October.